ZhuangLab/matlab-storm/README.md

     * Sign into to Windows Github on your local machine and clone the github project.
 2. Clone the storm-analysis repository via git or copy the contents to your hard drive.
 2. Copy `startup_demo.m` into your default matlab working directory.
 Typically this directory is "/My Documents/MATLAB"
-3. Change the paths within startup\_demo.m to specify the locations of the `matlab-storm` and `storm-analysis` repositories, and set up a scratch folder.
+3. Change the paths within startup_demo.m to specify the locations of the `matlab-storm` and `storm-analysis` repositories and set up a scratch folder.
 Then change the name of `startup_demo.m` to `startup.m` (or name it something else and instruct your existing `startup.m` script to call it).
 5. Launch matlab.

 ## Instructions for Contributing to matlab-storm